AverageCatUser/MeowMhz/README.md

 ## Acknowledgments

-Designed and built by **Amrio / CyberMeow**.
+Designed and built by **Elias / CyberMeow**.
 Development done with help from Claude (Anthropic) as a coding and design assistant.

 ---